skadakar/taky-docker/readme.md

 *  *  *  *  *

 ### Supported env variables:
-### Image mode
+### Mode
-Let's us maintain only one image doing multiple roles.
 |Variable|Value|
 |-----|----|
 |Mode|cot/data/certgen|
+This lets you decide what service to start while only needing one image, adhering to taky's structure and clean docker implementation practice.

 ### TAKY
 |Variable|Type|